Why are omnipotent creators so easily offended?

 Blasphemy.
 The act of insulting something regarded as holy.
-Thomas Aquinas characterized it as “a sin against God.”
-He was big on the idea that sinners needed to be killed with the ethical caveat/fig-leaf that it should be secular courts that do the exterminating so that the Church could pretend to have clean hands.
+Thomas Aquinas characterised it as “a sin against God”.
+He was big on the idea that sinners needed to be killed, was our Thomas, with the ethical caveat/fig-leaf that it should be secular courts that saw people “exterminated” so that the Church could pretend to have clean hands.
 Because, apparently, a god is not such a big thing that it cannot be made to feel sad.

 In Greece, just a couple of weeks ago a young man was arrested for “malicious blasphemy” against a dead man.
 Elder Paisios was a monk.
 He died in 1994.
-There is apparently a movement to see him canonized, but right now he’s just bones and a beard.
-The young man operated a Facebook page that satirized Greek Orthodoxy, Elder Pastitsios—Pastitsio is a Greek pasta dish, and the name invoked Pastafarianism.
+There is apparently a movement to see him canonised, but right now he’s just bones and a beard.
+The young man operated a Facebook page that satirised Greek Orthodoxy, Elder Pastitsios – Pastitsio is a Greek pasta dish, and the name invoked Pastafarianism.
 It turns out the Greek police have a “cyber crimes” unit that was, presumably for want of anything better to do, peering at this page.
 And then Golden Dawn asked questions in Parliament about it, forcing them to act.
 Golden Dawn, you will recall, is the Greek Nazi party, openly being given power by the police to attack immigrants.

 It’s got nothing to do with God.
 It never did.
 If there were a god, and it felt mortal pain at the sin of blasphemy, it would be a vain and weak creature, unworthy of sympathy, let alone worship.
 But there isn’t.
 There are simply poisonous little men and women who build cages in the night for the people who remember how to think and laugh, and they stack those cages into great black iron walls of monolithic, truthless authority.